Deirdre18/ecommerce-django-app/README.md

 ### Manual testing of functionality
 Manually tested login, register, add products to cart, view blogs, profile and login status, search bar.

-- Wrong password

-- Wrong or non-existent Username

-- Logged Out
+- Login: Wrong username and password - This was tested successfully and user will get the message "Your username or password is incorrect".

+- Login: Wrong username and right password - Tested successfully, this will result in same message as above.

+- Login: Right username and wrong password - Tested successfully with same message as above.

+- Log Out: Tested successfully, user will get message "You have succesfully logged out"

-- Registered: Tested User Registration Page, which successfully works.
-User inputs email, username and password.
+- Register: Tested successfully, User inputs email, username and password.
 Users then get message saying "you have successfully registered".

-- Login

-- Search

-- Voting for new ideas
+- Search: This functionality was tested and works successfully.
+Users can search for products or blogs on the website.

+- Voting for new ideas: Users both logged-in and logged-out can vote for new product ideas but only logged-in users can add new ideas, in both the navbar link and link in footer.
+This has been manually tested and works correctly.

 ### Developer tools testing
 - Used Chrome and Firefox developer tools to view app in responsive mode and debug throughout developing this project.
 I tested this project on iPhone 6/7/8, Galaxy S9/S9+, iPad, iPhone 6/7/8 Plus, iPhone X/XS, Kindle Fire HDX, LG Optimus L70, MS Luma 550, MS Lumia 950, Nexus10, Laptop HiDPl, Laptop MDPl, Pixel2, Pixel2 XL.